clee916/WordWin/README.md

 ##Possible Functions

-+ Load: 	load multiple gameboards.
++ `load`: 	load multiple gameboards.
-+ Print: 	print loaded gameboards on screen.
++ `print`: 	print loaded gameboards on screen.
-+ Find: 	find all playable words from a loaded gameboards, sorted by length + vertical reach.
-It can also display the word on screen, and search for words containing a specific position.
++ `find`: 	find all playable words from a loaded gameboards, sorted by length + vertical reach, can display the word on screen, and search for words containing a specific/multiple position.
-+ Win:	Shows all two-word combinations of a loaded gameboard that will allow you to win.
++ `win`:	conducts in depth analysis on the entire board.

+####In Depth Analysis
++ `opponent`: Show words / all starting positions of words that opponent can play as a winning move.
++ `user`: Show words / all starting positions of words that user can play as a winning move.
+Can also show current playable words of user that will lead to a winning move the succeeding turn.

+**TODO's**

++ Comment/clean code as its quite messy
-Code is messy, will comment/clean later on + improve UI
++ Improve UI
++ Give user greater control of words seen in In Depth Analysis